tarantool/doc/doc/how-to/sql/improving_mysql.rst

         $ cp replicatord /usr/local/sbin/replicatord
         $ cp replicatord.service /etc/systemd/system

 #.
-After that, enter the MySQL console and create a sample database (depending on
+Enter MySQL console and create a sample database (depending on
     your existing installation, you may be a user other than root):

     ..  code-block:: sql